Personal Loan Vs. Auto Loan: Differences and Which is Better?

 What is a Personal Loan?

 A personal loan is funding that you borrow from a financial institution, i.e., a bank, credit union, or online lender, to cover specific and usually immediate financial needs.
-That includes the possibility that you might be applying for a personal loan to get a car, but the format is not auto-specific.
+That includes the possibility that you might be applying for online personal loans to get a car, but the format is not auto-specific.
 While buying a car certainly qualifies as a reason you might want a personal loan, those loans are typically borrowed to cover short-term financial needs, like covering a medical bill, filling college financing gaps, or consolidating personal debt.
 Personal loans are structured so that you repay them in fixed monthly payments, usually for a term between two and seven years (although the repayment term may extend further than that, depending on the lender.)
 Personal loans are typically an option if you can’t rely on emergency funds or savings accounts to cover a relatively unexpected cost.
+These include small personal loans under $5,000 and large personal loans up to $100k.
 Personal loans may or may not require collateral like a savings account or house (they are termed secured if they do, and unsecured if they don’t).
 Typically, the lender’s decision to approve the loan comes after it vets your financial health, including credit score, annual income, cash flow, employment status, and household debt-to-income ratio.
 If your loan is secured, it may also need confirmation of your collateral’s worth.

 What is an Auto Loan?